dhellmann/pymotw-3/source/logging/index.rst

 The Logging Tree
 ================

-The ``Logger`` instances are configured in a tree structure, based on their names.
+The ``Logger`` instances are configured in a tree structure, based on their names, as illustrated in :figure:`Example Logger Tree`.
 Typically each application or library defines a base name, with loggers for individual modules set as children.
 The root logger has no name.

 .. graphviz:: logger_tree.dot
-   :caption: logging: Example Logger Tree
+   :caption: Example Logger Tree

 The tree structure is useful for configuring logging because it means each logger does not need its own set of handlers.
 If a logger does not have any handlers, the message is handed to its parent for processing.
-This means that for most applications it is only necessary to configure handlers on the root logger, and all log information will be collected and sent to the same place.
+This means that for most applications it is only necessary to configure handlers on the root logger, and all log information will be collected and sent to the same place, as shown in :figure:`One Logging Handler`.

 .. graphviz:: logger_tree_handler.dot
-   :caption: logging: One Logging Handler
+   :caption: One Logging Handler

-The tree structure also allows different verbosity levels, handlers, and formatters to be set for different parts of the application or library to control which messages are logged and where they go.
+The tree structure also allows different verbosity levels, handlers, and formatters to be set for different parts of the application or library to control which messages are logged and where they go, as in :figure:`Different Levels and Handlers`.

 .. graphviz:: logger_tree_multihandler.dot
-   :caption: logging: Different Levels and Handlers
+   :caption: Different Levels and Handlers

 Integration with the warnings Module
 ====================================